jprochazka/adsb-receiver/README.md

 ---

-\* *The ADS-B Exchange feed is sent via FlightAware's PiAware software.*
-** *In order to utilize the performance graphs dump1090-mutability must be chosen as your mode s decoder.*
+\* *In order to utilize the performance graphs dump1090-mutability must be chosen as your mode s decoder.*